 Learn how to draw a great looking Tombstone with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Tombstone drawing.

 A tombstone - also called a headstone or gravestone, is a type of marker that is placed over a grave.

 The tradition of marking a grave with a stele - a stone or wooden slab erected as a monument - is an ancient one.
 Today, the tradition is common among many religious groups, including Christians, Jews, and Muslims.